latex-tools

 • SyncTeX: Forward and backward search between source and PDF.

 • Linter integration: Error reporting via linter-indie.
+With linter-bundle, errors display clickable references to log files.

-• Multiple builds: Compile multiple files simultaneously.
+• Multiple builds: Compile multiple files simultaneously with independent build states.

 • Magic comments: Per-file engine selection with % !TEX program.